 All contributions, including Short Notes, are subject to peer review, by one or more independent referees.
 The Editorial Committee reserves the right to make changes that it deems necessary, and, in the minimum of cases, without prior reference to the author.
 Maps are welcome, but we cannot accept copyrighted material.
 Authors will receive an electronic proof to check.
 It is assumed that all contributors submitting material understand and accept these conditions.

 Any person submitting a manuscript, photographs or other materials for publication in Cotinga must own all relevant intellectual property rights.
-On submission, all intellectual property rights in text will be assigned to the Neotropical Bird Club (NBC) and a perpetual, royalty- free licence will be granted to NBC to print and use photographs / other images.
+On submission, all intellectual property rights in text will be assigned to Neotropical Birding and Conservation (NBC) and a perpetual, royalty- free licence will be granted to NBC to print and use photographs / other images.
 It is the responsibility of the author(s) to ensure that all relevant rights can be transferred or licensed to NBC.
 Where this is not possible, the author(s) should make NBC aware of any restrictions on the use of materials and will be responsible for any loss of the NBC resulting from any infringement or alleged infringement of the intellectual property rights of any third party.
 Any rights transferred or licensed to the NBC as described above shall revert to the author or authors or be cancelled (as applicable) only in the event of rejection or withdrawal of the manuscript.

 For Neotropical News/Notebook and Reviews, the deadline for submission is 1st December (February issue) and 1st June (August issue).
 The deadlines do not apply to main articles, which will be published as soon as possible after acceptance by the Editorial Committee.